 Then, you'll need to sign into Chatfuel to link your sponsored message to your bot.
 That way, you can have it respond with additional messages after that initial sponsored one, if the user engages and reopens the 24-hour contact window.

-👉 For bots built in Chatfuel's Automate tab, you can link sponsored messages to your bot with our native ads integration:
+👉 For bots built in Chatfuel's Automate-->Blocks tab, you can link sponsored messages to your bot with our native ads integration:

 - Navigate to the Grow tab in Chatfuel.
 In the Facebook Messenger Ads section, select your ad account and grant Chatfuel the necessary permissions when prompted.

 - Click Connect new ads.
 Use the drop-down to select your campaign, and then the specific sponsored-message ad you want to use within that campaign.